Watch This Episode of MwahTV About Building Your Career As A Creative Pro

 Now you're always going to have people who won't want to pay much and that's fine, that's how it works, but what I wanted to do was, in terms of giving newbies a leg up, now if I had people come in as an intern, I can do that on a one-to-one basis.

 How Col Wants To Help Newbies On A Much Biggest Scale

 I needed a way.
 I wanted to maybe try to reach out in a wider way, help as many people as possible from my experiences and I suppose my YouTube channel is a way of doing that.

 Now I actually started my YouTube channel to help business owners, new business owners, and existing business owners with their brand, but it very quickly became apparent that there was a lot of younger designers, I say younger designers, there are many people who get into design who are not young, so let's say young in their career as designers, were following my channel and taking part and asking me questions.

 It was great to know that my content on my channel was helping my industry and by that, what I mean is, if I can help give people who are early in their design career more confidence to charge more, to stand up for themselves more, show them how to attract better clients, how to promote themselves, then overall, that'll hopefully make the design industry improve.

-I know that there are other designers out there on YouTube and who have podcasts, blog writing, who are also doing the same.
-I’m not in a vacuum, I’m not doing this on my own, there are other designers out there, more experienced designers like me, who are trying to help younger designers get that leg up and get a good start in their career, learn from the mistakes that we all made.
+I know that there are other designers out there on YouTube, who have podcasts, do blog writing, who are also doing the same.
+I'm not in a vacuum, I'm not doing this on my own, there are other designers out there, more experienced designers like me, who are trying to help younger designers get that leg up and get a good start in their career, learn from the mistakes that we all made.